 Day 5 – Glenbeigh to Foilmore/Caherciveen

-Pass under Seefin mountain with stunning views to the north over the magnificent Rosbeigh Beach and Dingle Bay.
+Your route passes under Seefin mountain with stunning views over the magnificent Rosbeigh Beach and Dingle Bay.
 The route turns inland at Drung Hill before walking through the Foilmore valley overlooked by the majestic Knocknadobar.

 Overnight accommodation in Foilmore/Caherciveen.

-Walk through the hinterland of Cahirciveen.
+Walk through the Caherciveen hinterland.
 The route passes through turf bogs and pine forest.
-Some short climbs give views over Valentia Island and the western end of the peninsula.
-Overnight in Waterville, a colourful coastal village.
+Some short climbs give views over Valentia Island and the stunning scenery of the western end of the peninsula.
+Waterville is a colourful coastal village, bounded by a long white beach and the lovely Lough Currane.

 Overnight accommodation in Waterville village.